viriciti/frontend-assignment/README.md

 ### Get Creative!
 You can also extend the functionality for both front end and back end of the application.
 For example, making a more informative front end or incident for vehicle that went to fast on the road (this can be done both in the front end and back end, double points for back end implementation ;) )
+### FE Framework!
+You can use the frontend framework that you want! (but preferably ReactJS or VueJS)

 ### The data
 On websocket stream the data should look like this: